 So positioning is “What we decide that people should think about us.”

-We don’t need a place on TV or in newspaper, we just need a place in the mind of our target market.
+We don’t need a place on TV or in the newspaper, we need a place in the mind of our target market.

 For example, take cars: